uablrek/rpncalc/README.md

 # Contributions and maintenance

 Issues/PRs are welcome.
 But please note that the intention is to keep it simple.
-I will add things I need when I need them, and perhaps add some functions just for fun.
+I will add things I need when I need them, and add some functions just for fun.